willymcallister/willymcallister.github.io/_articles/rc-step-response1.md

 The electrical reason the step response is challenging is because of the two energy sources.
 Energy comes from 1. the input voltage source and 2. the initial charge on the capacitor.
 The trouble is the two energy sources have no relationship to each other.
 This complicates the problem and makes it difficult to solve all at once.

-As usual, when a problem involves two energy sources engineers wonder if superposition can somehow be applied.
+As usual, when a problem involves two energy sources engineers wonder if superposition can somehow be applied. **This is NOT a classical EE superposition (different energy sources), it is a differential equation theory.
+We are taking a "math route" to the answer**

 ## Solve a driven circuit

-We find the step function using a non-obvious theory of differential equations, stated here without proof,
+We find the step function using the method of *homogeneous and particular solutions*, based on a non-obvious theory of differential equations, stated here without proof,

->The total solution to a non-homogeneous differential equation can be found by the superposition (addition) of the circuit's natural response with **any** particular response (found without regard for the initial conditions), followed by applying the initial conditions to resolve any unknown constants.
+>The total solution to a non-homogeneous differential equation can be found by the sum of the **general** solution of the circuit's natural response with **any particular** response (found without regard for the initial conditions), followed by applying the initial conditions to resolve unknown constants.

 This is a pretty bold theory to state without proof.
 It is central to finding the step response.
 For the moment please take it on faith.
 [Here]({% link _articles/differential-equations.md %}) is my attempt to explain.
 If you have taken a differential equation class, what we are doing is called the [method of undetermined coefficients](https://www.khanacademy.org/math/differential-equations/second-order-differential-equations#undetermined-coefficients).

 In mathematical vocabulary the the theory says,

+Complete solution = homogeneous solution + particular solution

 $v_c = v_h + v_p\qquad$ subject to initial conditions

 The subscripts $c$, $h$, and $p$ stand for complete solution, homogeneous solution, and a particular solution.

 In circuit vocabulary the notation becomes,

+Complete response = Natural response (zero input) + forced response (zero state)

 $v_{tot} = v_n + v_f\qquad$ subject to initial conditions

 where $tot$, $n$, and $f$ stand for total response, natural response, and the forced response.

+**NOTE: These are not exactly the same thing according to Felipe Ribas.**

 The theory allows us to pick *any* particular response---we could choose any of the myriad solutions described by the general solution.
 However...
-Ingenious part: The particular response we hunt for is relatively easy to find and has a nice real-world significance.
-Somewhere in the family of curves represented by the general solution you can always find *the one* particular response that corresponds to the long-term steady-state behavior of the circuit---the place the circuit ends up after the natural response dies out.
+Ingenious part: We hunt for exactly one particular response, one that is relatively easy to find and has a nice real-world significance.
+Somewhere in the family of curves represented by the general solution you always find *the one* particular response that corresponds to the long-term steady-state behavior of the circuit---the place the circuit ends up after the natural response dies out.
 You might say the forced response is one particular particular response.

 {% capture details %}
 What is meant by,
 "Somewhere in the family of curves represented by the general solution you can always find the one particular response that corresponds to the the long-term behavior of the circuit."?

-Here's an example of what I'm talking about from the general solution to the [$\text{RC}$ natural response]({% link _articles/rc-natural-response-derivation.md %}#general-solution),
+Here's an example of what I'm talking about.
+This is the general solution to the [$\text{RC}$ natural response]({% link _articles/rc-natural-response-derivation.md %}#general-solution),

-$v(t) = Ke^{-t/\text{RC}}$
+$v = K\,e^{-t/\text{RC}}$

-We can plot this general solution for lots of different values of $K$,
+Let's look at what the general solution represents.
+The general solution is an infinite family of functions that all make the differential equation true.
+We plot this equation with different values of $K$.
+Here are a few of them,

 {% include d3/rc_natural_response_general_p.html %}

-The plot shows the family of particular solutions represented by the general solution to the $\text{RC}$ natural response.
-They all end up at zero after a long time.
+The family of particular solutions represented by the general solution.
+{: .caption :}

 The natural response has no forcing function.
 The only energy in the system is the initial charge on the capacitor.
 After a long time that initial energy dissipates and the voltage approaches $0$.
-The long-term steady-state response for any value of $K$ is $v = 0$.
+So the long-term steady-state response for any value of $K$ is $v = 0$.

-See if you can find the particular response that's a straight line along the time axis.
-This particular response is interesting---it matches the steady-state response (at all times, not just after a long time).
-It is the particular solution we would choose if the initial voltage $\text V_0$ happened to be $0$.
+Find the particular response that's a straight line along the time axis, the line $v = 0$ (bold orange).
+This particular response is interesting---out of all possible particular responses this one matches the steady-state response at all times, not just after a long time.
+(It is the particular solution we would choose if the initial voltage $\text V_0$ happened to be $0$.)

-The point of this example is to show you what it means for the steady-state or forced response to be included in a general solution.
-The steady-state solution can be found somewhere as part of the general solution.
+The point of this example is to show how the long-term steady-state response appears somewhere in the general solution.
+We will use this little nugget in a little while.

 When we drive the RC circuit with a step function the steady-state response is no longer zero---it will be some other value.
 {% endcapture %}